Don’t Make These 3 Critical Mistakes When Selling Your Business

 This one’s a killer in my book.
 This is where I sometimes want to chuck my finance career and mow lawns for a living (I’m too old to be the bat boy for the St. Louis Cardinals).

 Here’s a truism we can hang our hats on in the world of small business–financial statements from these business owners are generally abysmal.
-Reasons include the following:
+The reasons include the following:

 1. Questionable revenue recognition practices.